colbylwilliams/Cognitive-Face-Xamarin/README.md

 # Contributing

 Contributions are welcome.
-Feel free to file issues and pull requests on the repo and we'll address them as we can.
+Feel free to file issues and pull requests on the repo and we'll address them as time permits.

 # About